apache/allura/Allura/docs/installation.rst

 And if the port is in use, this command will fail.
 You can check the log file for any errors.
 To change the port number, edit `development.ini` and change `forgemail.port` to the appropriate port number for your environment.

+Using LDAP
+^^^^^^^^^^

+Allura has a pluggable authentication system, and can use an existing LDAP system.
+In your config file (e.g. :file:`development.ini`), there are several "ldap" settings to set:

+* Change auth.method to: :samp:`auth.method = ldap`
+* Set all the :samp:`auth.ldap.{*}` settings to match your LDAP server configuration. (:samp:`auth.ldap.schroot_name` won't be used, don't worry about it.)
+* Keep :samp:`auth.ldap.autoregister = true` This means Allura will use existing users from your LDAP server.
+* Set :samp:`auth.allow_user_registration = false` since your users already are present in LDAP.
+* Change user_prefs_storage.method to :samp:`user_prefs_storage.method = ldap`
+* Change :samp:`user_prefs_storage.ldap.fields.display_name` if needed (e.g. if display names are stored in a different LDAP attribute).

+Restart Allura and you should be all set.
+Now users can log in with their LDAP credentials and their Allura records will be automatically created the first time they log in.

+Note: if you want users to register new accounts into your LDAP system via Allura, you should turn off :samp:`autoregister` and turn on :samp:`allow_user_registration`

 Enabling RabbitMQ
 ^^^^^^^^^^^^^^^^^^